April 14, 2025

 Edward is a partner and managing director in Marathon's structured credit group and a member of the executive committees, investment committee, and diversity and inclusion council.
 Edward is responsible for portfolio construction, asset allocation and overall fund strategy for Marathon’s long-only, high-yield, and private asset-based investment strategies.
 He is currently a portfolio manager for asset-based lending and structured finance investments in Marathon investment vehicles, including separate accounts.
 Edward joined Marathon from Citigroup Corporate Investment Banking, where he specialized in asset-backed debt financings in the firm’s financial institutions group.
 Previously, he worked as a quantitative researcher at Morgan Stanley Capital International.
 Edward holds a B.S. in Operations Research and Financial Engineering from Princeton University.

 Fund shares are illiquid and, therefore, an investment in the fund should be considered a speculative investment that entails substantial risks.
 Investors could lose all or substantially all of their investment.
 Shares of the fund are not listed on any securities exchange, and it is not anticipated that a secondary market for the fund’s shares will develop; therefore, an investment in the fund may not be suitable for investors who may need the money they invest in a specified timeframe.
 The amount of distributions that the fund may pay, if any, is uncertain.
 Annual distributions may consist of all or part of your original investment, and therefore may not consist of a return of net investment income.
 The fund’s use of leverage may not be successful and may create additional risks, including the risk of magnified return volatility and the potential for unlimited loss.
 Exposure to investments in commercial real estate, residential real estate, transportation, healthcare loans, and royalty-backed credit and other asset-based lending, including distressed loans, may also subject the fund to greater volatility than investments in traditional securities.
-Investments in distressed loans are subject to the risks associated with below-investment-grade securities.
+Investments in distressed loans subject to the risks associated with below-investment-grade securities.
 In addition, when a fund focuses its investments in certain sectors of the economy, its performance may be driven largely by sector performance and could fluctuate more widely than if the fund were invested more evenly across sectors.
 The fund’s investment strategy may not produce the intended results.
 Please see the fund’s prospectus for additional risks.